Securing SSH Access with Faillock

 This article focuses on configuring pam_faillock to enhance SSH security by protecting ssh access through account lockouts after repeated failed login attempts, across a broad range of Linux distributions such as Ubuntu (18.04 to 24.04), Debian (10โ€“12), and RHEL-based systems including CentOS, AlmaLinux (8โ€“9), and Rocky Linux (8โ€“9).

 Note: These configurations are made at the operating system level.
-It is strongly recommended to create a system snapshot and back up all relevant configuration files before making any changes.
+We strongly recommend creating a system snapshot and backing up all relevant configuration files before making any changes.

 How to configure faillock on Ubuntu and Debian based operating System?